geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

 .. code-block:: console

    $ echo ${SPACK_ROOT}
-   /path/to/home/spack    # Absolute path to Spack root, assumes installation to a subdir of ${HOME}
+   /path/to/home/spack    # Path to Spack root, assumes installation to a subdir of ${HOME}

 .. _spackguide-model: